oicr-gsi/seqware-browser/README.md

 functions: updateDonorInfo

 #### Library Info
+Note: Library Info documents refer to the **sequenced libraries** and not the general library.
+Information on the general library can be found by querying through the template_id or library name

 - _id: a combination of [run name || lane || template id] for uniqueness for a library seq (library on a sequencer run)
 - template_id: the library id
 - library_name: name of the library